-Many of us are probably familiar with the logo, noticing it on business cards, books and bank statements, and making the assumption its stamp ensures a degree of environmental responsibility.
+Many of us are probably familiar with the FSC logo, noticing it on business cards, books and bank statements, and making the assumption its stamp ensures a degree of environmental responsibility.

 “international certification and labelling system that guarantees that the forest products you purchase come from responsibly managed forests and verified recycled sources”.

 In Canada, the forest management standards are developed regionally by four “Chambers” or groups that represent different interests.
 The four interests represented are Aboriginal Peoples, Economic, Environmental and Social.
 A balance is sought between them by granting equal power in the voting process that ultimately determines the standards set.